brevzin/cpp_proposals/1185-7_spaceship/spaceship-no-eq.md

 > Default comparison should do exactly the same thing as default copying.

-As originally suggested in [P0432](https://wg21.link/p0432) and [P0481](https://wg21.link/p0481), we could generate a default, memberwise comparison if the copy constructor is not user-provided and all the members are equality comparable.
+As originally suggested in [P0432](https://wg21.link/p0432) and [P0481](https://wg21.link/p0481), we could generate a default, member-wise comparison if the copy constructor is not user-provided and all the members are equality comparable.

 ### Impact on example